hasp-lab/hasp-lab.github.io/_news/announcement_4.md

 related_posts: false
 ---

-<a href="./blog/2025/maliciousLLM/">When LLMs Turn Malicious: How AI Can Trick People Into Revealing Personal Data</a>
+<a href="./blog/2025/maliciousLLM/">When LLMs Turn Malicious: How AI Can Trick People Into Revealing Personal Data</a> paper at Usenix Security 2025